RuiQiHuang1832/vernacular/README.md

 ## Overview

-Welcome to **Vernacular**, your all-in-one destination for seamless organization and exploration of your favorite movies, TV shows, books, and games.
-With **Vernacular**, you're not just cataloging media – you're crafting a personalized universe of entertainment.
+Welcome to **vern**, your all-in-one destination for seamless organization and exploration of your favorite movies, TV shows, books, and games.
+With **vern**, you're not just cataloging media – you're crafting a personalized universe of entertainment.

 Create an account to unlock a world of possibilities: 🎨 design playlists that reflect your unique tastes, ⭐ leave your mark with reviews and ratings, and 📝 delve into the curated collections of fellow enthusiasts.
-Whether you're a cinephile, a bookworm, a gamer, or all of the above, **Vernacular** is your gateway to cultivating a digital haven for media discovery and appreciation.
+Whether you're a cinephile, a bookworm, a gamer, or all of the above, **vern** is your gateway to cultivating a digital haven for media discovery and appreciation.

 > This project leverages a comprehensive technology stack to deliver a robust and efficient web application.